Man held after body of woman with severe injuries found in Louth

 A 32-year-old man has been arrested after the body of a woman with very severe injuries was found in a house in Co Louth on Tuesday morning.

-The man was arrested in the Ardee area and is being questioned in Drogheda Garda station.
+The man was arrested at a different house in the Ardee area and is being questioned in Drogheda Garda station.

 Gardaí are expected to shortly upgrade their investigation to a murder inquiry after the discovery of the body at a house in the Clonmore estate in Ardee at 11.30am.